Home>Livelihoods training>Creating opportunities

 The Poverty Alleviation Project also provides education and training for young people in the area.

-The Jesuits are also providing quality education for young people living in the slum and surrounding township.
-The Inigo English Academy provides English Language training to young people in three different groups: day students, afternoon classes and evening classes.
-In addition to teaching English, the academy delivers a holistic education program that develops the whole person, forming confident leaders, and men and women for others.
-The Jesuits have also recently established the Yangon Loyola Community College which provides vocational skills training with practical work experience for people who are economically and socially excluded.
-The College provides training in the areas of accountancy, computer, English and life skills.
-The program culminates with a practical internship placement for every student.
-The program is hugely successful with 15 of the 16 graduates from the first year now in full-time employment (and the last graduate still being mentored and supported to find a full-time role).
-The Community College has a profound impact on these vulnerable youth as they are now active and engaged members of their community, included in the work place, and on paths to lead further change.
+Our partner also provides quality education for young people living in the slum and surrounding township.
+In addition to teaching English, the project delivers a holistic education program that develops the whole person, forming confident leaders, and men and women for others.
+The project also includes Community Colleges which provide vocational skills training with practical work experience for people who are economically and socially excluded.
+The colleges provide training in the areas of accountancy, computer, English and life skills, with students also partaking in a practical internship placement.
+The community colleges are hugely successful with most graduates finding ongoing employment.
+The community colleges have a profound impact on these vulnerable youth as they are now active and engaged members of their community, included in the work place, and on paths to lead further change.

 “As a human being you are called to live a joyful, peaceful, happy life… I would like to give all of you peace, joy and love...
 It has to be created by you.
 So we are like an instrument.
 We are like a fire creating the fire… You are assured that you can create a better world, you can create a joyful world; you can make yourself and the community much, much better.”

-Mrs Khin Ohm was able to purchase a trolley using the microloan from the Poverty Alleviation Project.
+May was able to invest in her shop using the microloan from the Poverty Alleviation Project.